TheEvilSkeleton/lutris-wiki-fork/installing-lutris.md

 For more information about Vulkan, you can look at the [awesome-vulkan](https://github.com/vinjn/awesome-vulkan) project.

-## Arch / Manjaro / Other Arch derivatives:
+## Arch / Manjaro / Other Arch derivatives

 ### Prerequisites